PhilippeMarcMeyer/UdemySSH/README.md

 There are 3 methods

 1. Symmetrical Encryption

-   One secret key for encryption and decrytion
+   Uses the same key for encryption and decrytion

 1. Asymmetrical Encryption

 1. Hashing